infinityCorporation/WebAI002/README.txt

              The sites that will need to be used are, of course, openAI, Heroku, A domain hosting site, Firebase, and possibly a database hosted with either mongoDB or another platform.

+To-Do:
+ - A name needs to be chosen and some domain names found.
+ - A color scheme needs to be chosen
+ - Basic advertising concepts
+   - Visuals
+   - Where will it be promoted
+   - Socials
+   - Slogans
+ - Pricing tiers
+ - Full features concept list

 Necessary Components:
  - Backend:
     - OpenAI API connection with authorization and payment